NTUMMIO/MRI-styled-PET/README.md

 ├─── ...
 ```

-Under each subject's folder, there must exist both PET.nii and MRI.nii to run.
+Under each subject's folder, there must exist both PET.nii and MRI.nii to run without errors.
 **(Recommended)** If possible, the FreeSurfer recon-all -all pipeline should be run in advance.
 Refer to [run_reconall_parallel.sh](main/run_reconall_parallel.sh) on how to run recon-all on all subjects under your image folder.
 If you have yet installed FreeSurfer on your OS, please refer to the [official FreeSurfer documentation](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall).

-However, if FreeSurfer was not available, we also support two alternatives.
+However, if FreeSurfer was not available to you, we also support two alternatives.

 ### Option 1: SPM segmentation